zoomforth/backbone/README.md

     (_'_______________________________________________________________________________'_)
     (_.———————————————————————————————————————————————————————————————————————————————._)

+### Zoomforth Update:

+Alter Backbone to reference the package `lodash-for-backbone`, so we have the smallest possible builds

+---

 Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.